 Consequently, you’ll be taken to a page full of HTML.
 This page will include an error report detailing any tagging mistakes you’ve made.

 - Hiding data from users

 - Incorrect schema tag application

-You’ve likely hidden data from your users by miscategorizing your content.
+Eventually, you’ve likely hidden data from your users by miscategorizing your content.
 Google’s Structured Data Testing Tool will tell you which tag you’ve miscategorized.
 You can correct that tag and make the relevant content visible to your consumers simply by re-categorizing the content with a different, public tag.

 Incorrect schema tag application often occurs when you’re unfamiliar with Google’s schema tag vocabulary (the literal vocabulary as opposed to the structured data vocabulary).
-Google’s schema toolkit can help you find the appropriate tag for your content after the Structured Data Testing Tool has identified a miscategorization.
+In addition, Google’s schema toolkit can help you find the appropriate tag for your content after the Structured Data Testing Tool has identified a miscategorization.

 Master Data SEO Secrets #6: Diagnose Platform Issues as Your Platform Expands

 As you continue to add content to your platform, you’ll need to continually update and expand your data structures.
 Consequently, you can assess the whole of your platform through Google’s Search Console.

 - 1. Log in to Google Search Console